xBFreEnergy/xBFreEnergy.github.io/docs/getting-started/installation.md

 other packages.
 Differently to `conda environment` this environment only contain python packages and not pre-compiled libraries.

+??? warning "Require external dependencies"
+    In HPC, the admin recommends using a virtual environment instead of conda to take advantage of optimized compiled programs.
+In this case, you will require AmberTools, Gromacs, and other dependencies previously compiled (generally as modules)

 `AmberTools compilation` (Recommended when you need to modify sander o compile AmberTools in a specific way) :   In this way, we assume that you have AmberTools compiled on your machine and that you want to do an installation without worrying about enabling or disabling conda environments.
 It also involves user compilation of GROMACS, which